 The above are all working titles for my story ideas that eventually were published.
-Notice, they are all vague concepts and desperately in need developing.
-I researched these topics and dug up a whole lot of juicy facts before I pitched any of these stories.
+Notice, they're all vague concepts that desperately needed developing.
+I researched these topics and dug up a whole lot of juicy facts before I pitched the editors.

 A story title is simply the beginning of a process.
 Once you add your research, it either helps you to reinforce the story idea or helps you make the decision to discard it.

 Successful travel writing tip: It’s important to always research the “who, what, where, when and why” of a potential story to help you decide whether it’s marketable or not.

 When my writers send me a story title, the first thing I do is request a file of information about the destination.
 They prepare their research and send it back to me.